Katja Ruge I Photography & Music.

 To see the beat.
 To hear the moment.
-For Katja Ruge, photography and music, portraits and pop are inextricably linked.
-A personality like hers – photographer, DJ and music producer – seems to have risen from a secret code book for coolness, style and passion.
+For Katja Ruge, Photographer, DJ and music producer, portraits and pop are inextricably linked.

 Studying Katja Ruge’s intense photographs, it feels like you are discovering the inner core of the person portrayed, deep down even to their hidden character traits.
 It is a skill based on craft: Katja Ruge has learned her profession from scratch at graphic/design school and as a photo lab technician, besides working as photo assistant, music promoter and art director, before turning full-time self-employed photographer in 2000.